 I've always had a fascination for the natural world.
 However, my interest in nature photography grew from a concern for wildlife in a place with a large amount of indifference towards it.

 Likened to an endless building project, you might think Central London an improbable place for plants and animals to survive.
-However, it does have its green spots and over the years I’ve encountered and recorded some unusual residents and visitors.
+However, it does have its green spots, and over the years I’ve encountered and recorded some unusual wild residents and visitors.
 All within a five-mile radius of my own front door, and although it remains an ambition of mine to learn more about the lesser known inhabitants of London's wild underbelly, I’ve expanded my interests since to include wildlife on farms, nature reserves, green spaces and zoos, as well as local and national parks.
-As a result, I created this website, Wildlife, Nature and Zoo Photography and despite numerous changes since its launch in 2015, I'm pleased to say that its original threefold purpose has remained the same, i.e. to urge others to be more mindful and supportive of the wildlife around them; to reach out to fellow nature photographers for a mutual exchange of ideas and information; to monetise and share my images enough to make my photography and wildlife interests known.
+As a result, I created this website, Wildlife, Nature and Zoo Photography which, despite numerous changes since its launch in 2015, has held fast to its original threefold purpose, i.e. to urge others to be more mindful and supportive of the wildlife around them; to reach out to fellow nature photographers for a mutual exchange of ideas and information; to monetise and share my images enough to make my photography and wildlife interests known.

-In itself, this site is still a work in progress.
-So if you do find any part of it lacking in user-friendliness then, please, do let me know via the "Contact" button using the menu bar on the left.
+In itself, the site remains a work in progress.
+So if you do find any part of it lacking in user-friendliness then, please, do let me know via the "Contact" button on the side bar menu on the left.
 Thank you.

 So why not just another portfolio website?